 Your employees should abide by your organization’s information security policies in how they use their data.
 How you deploy virtual machines and your own necessary security controls is in your hands.
 Those are the responsibilities of your organization.

-5. A vulnerability and exposures (VnE) manager is essential to acquiring the data that you need to security harden your applications.
+A vulnerability and exposures (VnE) manager is essential to acquiring the data that you need to securely harden your applications.

 You need to carefully consider where you’ll put them so that they’ll work effectively.
 Should you have one on your premises?
 Should it be deployed in one of your cloud environments?
 Do you need each of your cloud environments to have one in order to acquire accurate data?
 What’s the best fit for your vulnerability scanning needs?

 6) Remotely scanning your public cloud is a must

 You must be able to remotely scan your public clouds, as they’re not on your premises.
 Enable remote scanning device profiler virtual images in your public cloud environments.

 7) Security is a process, not a product

 The security of your multi-cloud network must be assessed on a regular basis because your infrastructure and software will change over time as will the cyber threat environment.
 Any remediation instructions provided by security testers should be implemented.
 As Bruce Schneier says, security is a process, not a product!